Approximate k-uniform states: definition, construction and applications: Acknowledgments

 After this work was completed, we became aware of related work by Xiaodi Li, Xinyang Shu and Huangjun Zhu that also analyzes approximate QIM using Haar random tools.
 We thank them for letting us know about their work.

 We thank Xiande Zhang, Zhiyao Lu, Yue Cao, Wenjun Yu, Xingjian Zhang, Tianfeng Feng, Jue Xu, Jiayi Wu and Yue Wang for their helpful discussion and suggestion.

 This work acknowledges funding from Innovation Program for Quantum Science and Technology via Project 2024ZD0301900, National Natural Science Foundation of China (NSFC) via Project No. 12347104 and No. 12305030, Guangdong Basic and Applied Basic Research Foundation via Project 2023A1515012185, Hong Kong Research Grant Council (RGC) via No. 27300823, N\_HKU718/23, and R6010-23, Guangdong Provincial Quantum Science Strategic Initiative No. GDZX2303007, HKU Seed Fund for Basic Research for New Staff via Project 2201100596.
-Y.Z. is also supported by the Innovation Program for Quantum Science and Technology Grant Nos.~2021ZD0302000, the National Natural Science Foundation of China (NSFC) Grant No.~12205048, the Shanghai Science and Technology Innovation Action Plan Grant No.~24LZ1400200, the Shanghai Municipal Science and Technology Grant No.~25TQ003, and the start-up funding of Fudan University.
+Y.Z. is also supported by the Innovation Program for Quantum Science and Technology Grant Nos.~2021ZD0302000, the National Natural Science Foundation of China (NSFC) Grant No.~12205048, the Shanghai Science and Technology Innovation Action Plan Grant No.~24LZ1400200, the Shanghai Pilot Program for Basic Research - Fudan University 21TQ1400100 (25TQ003), and the start-up funding of Fudan University.